 GUEST TALK: Dance Research in Finland: ARTSEQUAL and Education

 Professor Eeva Anttila, University of the Arts Helsinki, Finland.

 Time: 5.15 - 6.15pm

-Venue: Creative Arts Industries Student Centre, Level 2, Architecture and Planning Building, 26 Symonds St, Auckland, 26 Symonds Street (Room 421E-210).
+Venue: Level 2, Architecture and Planning Building, 26 Symonds St, Auckland, 26 Symonds Street.

 Professor Anttila will introduce the ARTSEQUAL research project initiated by University of the Arts Helsinki, Finland.
 This multi-million dollar research project that includes music, dance, fine arts, drama practitioners, teachers and researchers aims to investigate the role of arts education in transforming societies.
 Dance Studies University of Auckland is a research partner in this project.

 Professor Anttila will also provide a snapshot of challenges and strengths in dance education within Finland.